Spain Passport and Visa Information

-We offer free group visa submissions for students whose permanent or college/university address is in the jurisdictions of the Chicago, Los Angeles, New York (required for this jurisdiction), and San Francisco Spanish consulates.
+We offer free group visa submissions for students whose permanent or college/university address is in the jurisdictions of the Chicago, Los Angeles, and New York (required for this jurisdiction) Spanish consulates.
 Coordinating group submissions with these consulates is a complex process; our ability to submit group batches of visa applications in a given jurisdiction may change with little notice and is outside of USAC’s control.
 If the status of a group submission changes, you will be notified as soon as possible via your USAC Student Gateway and/or by your Program Advisor.
 Students outside these jurisdictions are responsible for submitting their own applications.
 Information and assistance is still provided by your Program Advisor and through your Gateway account.

 Yearlong students will need to provide additional documents, which can take additional time to process.
 We recommend starting as early as possible to allow yourself plenty of time.